leon4rd/test/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## To the guy who invented zero... thanks for nothing.